Julia11614/SQL/README.md

 - `Person.Person` - Individual person records
 - `Person.BusinessEntity` - Business entity information

-## Usage Instructions

-### Prerequisites

-- Microsoft SQL Server (2016 or later)
-- AdventureWorks2019 database installed and configured
-- SQL Server Management Studio (SSMS) or compatible query tool

-### Running the Scripts

-1. Ensure AdventureWorks2019 database is properly installed
-2. Open the desired SQL file in SSMS or your preferred SQL client
-3. Execute individual queries or run the entire script
-4. Review results and verify output matches expected format

-### Notes

-- All monetary values are displayed in US Dollars
-- Date formats follow SQL Server standards
-- Queries are optimized for the AdventureWorks2019 schema
-- Some queries include data formatting for presentation purposes

 ## Learning Outcomes

 Through these assignments, the following competencies were developed: